 How do you plan the perfect road trip abroad?
 Taking some time off to go for a holiday is thrilling, but nothing beats the allure of a road trip.
+While hitting the road in an RV with the best batteries (batteries are a must), a refrigerator is definitely a good option but travelling out of one’s own comfort zone is even more exciting.
 Hitting the open road with a couple of friends without an idea of what lies ahead is bound to forever be etched in your memory.

-Taking a road in your hometown could be exciting, but a road trip in a foreign country, on a route you’ve never driven before and on a hired car is more adventurous.
+Taking a road in your hometown could be exciting as you can quickly get warranties by Good Sam for your vehicle and stay away from the expenses of repairing your vehicle every time you take it for a trip, but a road trip in a foreign country, on a route you’ve never driven before and on a hired car is more adventurous.
 A foreign road trip requires more planning.
 You will need to go through the hassle of hiring a car, figuring out a route to follow, and go through some learning to drive abroad.

 Here’s how to plan the perfect road trip abroad: